The Raccoons: Telecast and home media

 In 2003, Morningstar Entertainment released the show on DVD for the first time.
-Two 9-episode boxsets were released, each containing 3 discs that were also available separately.
+Two nine-episode boxsets were released, each containing three discs that were also available separately.
 The discs were released without any region coding in NTSC format.
-The first set contained nine of the ten episodes from season 2 (omitting "Stop the Clock") and the second set contained the first nine episodes of season 3.
-The extras include character bios, a chance to create your own scene from The Raccoons and Raccoon-A-Roma DVD-ROM content, like QuickTime animated sequences.
-For this release, Len Carlson also reprised his role as Bert during menus and gave in-character commentary before and after episodes.
+The first set contained nine out of the ten episodes from season 2 (omitting "Stop the Clock") and the second set contained the first nine episodes of season 3.
+The extras include character bios, a chance to "create your own" scene from The Raccoons and Raccoon-A-Roma DVD-ROM content, like QuickTime animated sequences.
+For this release, the series' voice actor Len Carlson also reprised his role as Bert during menus and gave in-character commentary before and after episodes.
 Both sets are now out of print, and no North American DVD release has come out since then.

-A 2-disc Region 2 PAL DVD release of the complete series 1 was released on September 17, 2007 through Fabulous Films Ltd. The bonus features on set 1 were duplicated from the Canadian release, mainly the create a scene and Raccoon-A-Roma DVD ROM content.
-They later released a DVD entitled "Three Adventures With The Raccoons" on April 7, 2008.
-This DVD contained the first 3 episodes of Series 1 with no extras.
-Series 2 was released on April 20, 2009 by Fabulous Films Ltd. in another 2-disc set.
+A two-disc Region 2 PAL DVD release of the complete series 1 was released in the United Kingdom on 17 September 2007 through Fabulous Films Ltd. The bonus features on set 1 were duplicated from the Canadian release, mainly the create a scene and Raccoon-A-Roma DVD-ROM content.
+Fabulous Films later released a DVD entitled Three Adventures With The Raccoons on 7 April 2008.
+This DVD contained the first three episodes of Season 1 ("Surprise Attack", "Going It Alone" and "A Night to Remember") with no extras.
+Season 2 was released on 20 April 2009 by Fabulous Films Ltd. in another two-disc set.
 DVD extras on the set include character model sheets and a documentary.

-In September 2009, MORE Entertainment released an 8-disc DVD set in Germany, containing all 60 episodes (7–8 per disc) and no extras.
+In September 2009, MORE Entertainment released an eight-disc DVD set in Germany, containing all 60 episodes (7–8 per disc) and no extras.
 The language track is German only.
-Later in November 2013, MORE released a DVD featuring all four Raccoons specials.
-As with previous complete series set, the only language track is German.
+Later, in November 2013, MORE released a DVD featuring all four Raccoons specials.
+As with the previous complete series set, the only language track is German.

-In December 2009, the first season of The Raccoons is released on iTunes in Canada.
-It was also released on iTunes in the United States in April 2010.
-The first two seasons were released on DVD to Netflix in the United States in early-2010 and in Canada on August 2011.
+In December 2009, the first season of The Raccoons was released on iTunes in Canada.
+It was also released on iTunes in the U.S. in April 2010.
+The first two seasons were released on DVD to Netflix in the U.S. in early-2010 and in Canada in August 2011.

-As of June 2020, the full-episode series is now available on YouTube.
+As of June 2020, the 4K-remastered, full-episode series is now available on YouTube.

+Since March 27, 2023, the series in its 4K-remastered form has aired in repeats on Boomerang in Canada.